-At the end of each quarter, all earnings derived from PMIA investments are distributed by the State Controller's Office (SCO) to LAIF participants in proportion to each agency's respective amount deposited in LAIF and the length of time such amount remained in LAIF prior to distribution.
-In addition, the SCO deducts the reasonable costs of administering the LAIF program from the earnings.
-As of June 30, 2020, there were 2,362 participants in the LAIF consisting of 54 counties, 475 cities, 1,591 special districts, 180 trustees, and 62 bond accounts.
+Each participating agency determines the length of time its money will be in deposit with the State Treasurer with the exception of bond proceeds, which must remain for a minimum of 30 days.
+At the end of each quarter, all earnings derived from investments are distributed by the State Controller to the LAIF participants in proportion to each agency's respective amount deposited in the LAIF and the length of time such amount remained in the LAIF.
+Prior to the distribution, the reasonable costs of administering the program are deducted from the earnings.
+As of June 30, 2021, there were 2,387 participants in the LAIF, consisting of 54 counties, 475 cities, 1,618 special districts, 177 trustees, and 63 bond accounts.

 FISCAL YEAR IN REVIEW

-Resources \$27.03 billion per day on average
+Resources \$33.51 billion per day on average

-Earnings \$517.30 million
+Earnings \$173.72 million

-Earning Rate 1.93 percent
+Earning Rate 0.50 percent

+Earning Kate 0.50 percent

-LOCAL AGENCY INVESTMENT FUND PARTICIPATION AS OF 6/30/20, 2,362 AGENCIES
+LOCAL AGENCY INVESTMENT FUND PARTICIPATION AS OF 6/30/21, 2,387 AGENCIES